Food safety incidents in Taiwan: First case

 The series of incidents first came to light on 4 September 2014, when it was discovered that tainted cooking oil was being produced by Kaohsiung-based company Chang Guann Co. (強冠企業) and branded as Chuan Tung Fragrant Lard Oil (全統香豬油).
-The company was found to have blended cooking oil with recycled oil, grease and leather cleaner.
+The company was found to have blended cooking oil with recycled oil, grease, and leather cleaner.
 The recycled oil was processed by an unlicensed factory in Pingtung County owned by Kuo Lieh-cheng (郭烈成), who allegedly purchased the oil from waste recycler Hu Hsin-te (胡信德), whose factory is named Shun Te Enterprises (順德企業行), located in the Daliao District of Kaohsiung.

-Chang Guann purchased up to 243 tonnes of recycled waste oil disguised as lard from the Pingtung factory, starting in February 2014.
+Chang Guann purchased up to 243 tons of recycled waste oil disguised as lard from the Pingtung factory, starting in February 2014.
 The company then allegedly refined the waste oil before mixing it with processed lard and selling the tainted product to its distributors.
-The recycled waste oil was collected from restaurants, and included discarded animal parts, fat and skin.
+The recycled waste oil was collected from restaurants, and included discarded animal parts, fat, and skin.

 The President of Chang Guann Co. apologized to the public on 4 September 2014.
 He emphasized that his company was not aware and did not intentionally buy the tainted oil, and that the oil the company purchased from the illegal Pingtung factory was not cheaper than oil from other oil suppliers.

-On 11 September, reports revealed that in 2014, Chang Guann had also imported 87.72 tonnes of lard oil falsely listed for human consumption from Hong Kong-based Globalway Corp Ltd. (金寶運貿易) that were actually meant for animal use only.
-Since 2008, Chang Guann had imported 56 batches of lard oil weighing 2,385.1 tonnes from Hong Kong, about 300 tonnes of which were purchased from Globalway Corp between 2011 and 2014.
+On 11 September 2014, reports revealed that Chang Guann had also imported 87.72 tons of lard oil falsely listed for human consumption from Hong Kong-based Globalway Corp Ltd. (金寶運貿易) but was actually meant for animal use only.
+Since 2008, Chang Guann had imported 56 batches of lard oil weighing 2,385.1 tons from Hong Kong, about 300 tons of which were purchased from Globalway Corp between 2011 and 2014.

 The Taiwan Food Good Manufacturing Practice Development Association (TFGMPDA) reported that the cooking oil produced by Chang Guann has never been awarded GMP certification, although the TFGMPDA issued an apology saying that five food companies whose products have won GMP certification have used the tainted oil.

 Schools around Taiwan pulled all of the products containing the tainted oil from their school meals after 16 schools were discovered to be using the adulterated oil products.

 Chang Guann was found in violation of the Act Governing Food Safety and Sanitation and fined NT$50 million.
 Yeh Wen-hsiang (葉文祥), chairman of Chang Guann, was arrested for fraud for his role in the scandal.

-The FDA began indefinitely halting imports of edible lard oil from Hong Kong on 11 September.
+The FDA Taiwan began indefinitely halting imports of edible lard oil from Hong Kong on 11 September.

 On 1 October, prosecutors revealed that after viewing lab results, Kuo Lieh-cheng admitted that oil he sold to Chang Guann Co. was mixed with corpse oil, gutter oil, grease and leather cleaner, and recycled oil.

-On 3 October the Minister of Health and Welfare Chiu Wen-ta resigned in the aftermath of the scandal.
+On 3 October, the Minister of Health and Welfare Chiu Wen-ta resigned in the aftermath of the scandal.